geshu18/app/Getting-Started-for-a-ASP.NET-CORE-2.0-WebApp.md

   }
 }
 ```
+### Option 2:
-Option 2 : Set instrumentation key into environment variable  APPINSIGHTS_INSTRUMENTATIONKEY
+Set instrumentation key into environment variable  APPINSIGHTS_INSTRUMENTATIONKEY
 eg:set APPINSIGHTS_INSTRUMENTATIONKEY=ikeygoeshere

 Both the above options work only if Application Insights is enabled is code with UseApplicationInsights() extension.
 As of now its not supported with AddApplicationInsightsTelemetry() as mentioned [here](https://github.com/Microsoft/ApplicationInsights-aspnetcore/issues/605)

+### Option 3:
-Option 3: Add instrumentation key in code while enabling ApplicationInsights instrumentation.
+Add instrumentation key in code while enabling ApplicationInsights instrumentation.
 See the following section.

 ## Add Application Insights instrumentation in code.

+There are two options for instrumenting your code.
+These are intended to be mutually exclusive, only use one or the other and not both together!

+Both options below allow passing an instrumentation key as a parameter to the call `AddApplicationInsightsTelemetry()` or `UseApplicationInsights()`.
+This is required if the key
+is not set via options mentioned at the beginning.

+### Option 1: Program.cs (Recommended)

+The preferred default mechanism is to use the `UseApplicationInsights` extension method from the `WebHostBuilder` instance.

-Starting with Asp.Net Core 2.0, all project templates include a call to WebHost.CreateDefaultBuilder() in Program.cs which automatically does
-everything needed to read settings from appsettings.json/environment variables and initialize configuration variables.
+Starting with Asp.Net Core 2.0, all project templates include a call to WebHost.CreateDefaultBuilder() in Program.cs which automatically does everything needed to read settings from appsettings.json/environment variables and initialize configuration variables.

 ```C#
 public static IWebHost BuildWebHost(string[] args) =>